 Like many indoor-plant owners, my irrigation setup includes both an ancient watering can and a spray mister that, until recently, I’d wander around the apartment with on a Sunday morning vaguely spritzing at all my plants.
-According to Christopher Satch, the plant doctor at Horti and a professor at the New York Botanical Garden, that routine isn’t necessarily great for all of my plants.
-Misting is only necessary for a certain type of plant — epiphytes — which evolved to grow on trees versus in soil and take in moisture through their leaves.
-(Common epiphytes include orchids, bromeliads, air plants, Christmas cacti, and some ferns.)
-Misting provides these plants with usable moisture, although you should also water them at the roots, like other houseplants.
+According to Christopher Satch, the plant doctor at Horti and a professor at the New York Botanical Garden, that isn’t doing much for most of my plants.
+Misting is necessary for only a certain type of plant — epiphytes, a group that includes orchids, bromeliads, air plants, Christmas cacti, and some ferns — that evolved to grow on trees versus in soil.
+(Misting can also perk up cut flowers that have begun to wilt — more on that below.)
+Epiphytes take in moisture through their leaves, so misting provides these plants with usable hydration, although you should also water them at the roots, like other houseplants.

 For plants that aren’t epiphytes, misting doesn’t do much.
-Although “most plants like a higher than average humidity level,” according to Marc Hachadourian, director of Glasshouse Horticulture and senior curator of orchids at New York Botanical Garden, a humidifier is a more reliable way to increase ambient moisture than spritzing, which “might raise the humidity around the plant for about five or ten minutes,” but as soon as the water evaporates, “it’s gone,” says Satch.
-Spraying plants that can’t absorb moisture through their leaves can also create the conditions for a fungal infection.
-“There’s fungal spores all throughout the air, and that spore can germinate on those leaves as they get wet,” says Satch.
+Although “most plants like a higher than average humidity level,” says Marc Hachadourian, director of Glasshouse Horticulture and senior curator of orchids at New York Botanical Garden, a humidifier is a more reliable way to increase ambient moisture than spritzing, which “might raise the humidity around the plant for about five or ten minutes,” says Satch, before evaporating.
+(To create plant-friendly humidity levels, you can also group them together: Plants “breathe” moisture from their leaves through a process called transpiration, which in turn increases moisture levels in the surrounding air; more plants closer together equals more humidity.
+Think of it like creating a mini rainforest biome.)
+Satch warns that spraying plants that can’t absorb moisture through their leaves can also create the conditions for a fungal infection.
+“There’s fungal spores all throughout the air, and that spore can germinate on those leaves as they get wet,” he says.

 For your monsteras, calatheas, and fiddle-leaf figs, water at the roots as normal; that’s where your plant can make use of the moisture.
-(If you’re worried about leaves gathering dust, gently wipe them off with a cloth.)
-And for epiphytes, good news: it’s hard to get misting wrong.
+And for epiphytes, good news: It’s hard to get misting wrong.
 “There’s no limit to the amount you can mist them,” says Satch.
 “They’re fairly resistant to any kind of infection because they’re designed to get water on them all the time.”
 The experts we spoke to agree that a simple mister works just as well as a higher-tech or more expensive option — as long as it’s getting water to your plants, it’s doing its job well.

 What we’re looking for

-Durability: Like all gardening equipment, your mister will get wet, dirty, and dusty; you may want to be able to toss it into a closet or shed with abrasive materials like terra-cotta or stone.
-We’re favoring items that are durable and not too precious, built to perform in non-pristine conditions.
+Like all gardening equipment, your mister will get wet, dirty, and dusty; you may want to be able to toss it into a closet or shed with abrasive materials like terra-cotta or stone.
+For those reasons, we’re favoring items made of materials that are durable and not too precious, built to perform in non-pristine conditions.

 Best overall plant mister

-This spray bottle from Dutch company AFA Dispensing produces a gauzy, almost invisible mist — as “fine as the steam from a shower,” writes former Strategist UK writer Chris Mandle — which is aesthetically pleasing, albeit not strictly necessary for your plants’ health.
-Lisa Muñoz, founder of plant-design studio Leaf and June, likes that the Flairosol sprayer is “small and lightweight, even when full of water,” and Mandle reports that the bottle releases “a tight, laser-focused jet instead of a shallow puff,” which helps distribute moisture “far more successfully than spraying heavier droplets, which tend to sit on the plant and slip off the end of the leaves.”
+This spray bottle from Dutch company AFA Dispensing produces a gauzy, almost invisible mist — as “fine as the steam from a shower,” writes former Strategist UK writer Chris Mandle — which allows for more finesse in swirling mist over a plant.
+Lisa Muñoz, founder of plant-design studio Leaf and June, likes that the Flairosol sprayer is “small and lightweight, even when full of water,” and Mandle reports that the the fine moisture falls more evenly, avoiding “heavier droplets, which tend to sit on the plant and slip off the end of the leaves.”

-Unlike a standard plastic spray bottle, the nozzle is not adjustable — the Flairosol bottle only produces mist, not a straight stream — and the bottle is made of a thinner plastic, so may not hold up as well to getting tossed in with plant pots and hardware.
-It is a great multiuse item, though: It’s popular among hair stylists, and although I originally requested a sample to test as a plant mister, I found myself throwing it into my bag on my way to buzz a friend’s hair.
+If you’re misting only a couple of plants at a time, the Flairosol bottle is a great option.
+Unlike a standard plastic spray bottle, the nozzle is not adjustable — it only produces mist, not a straight stream — and disperses about a third as much water per pump as the Harris Professional sprayer, so if you’re covering a large area, you’ll get more bang for your buck (and avoid hand fatigue) with the Harris sprayer.
+However, the Flairosol bottle is small enough to hang out on a windowsill with your plants, which can be a convenient visual reminder to mist them.
+The gauzy, slow-falling spray is helpful for maneuvering around harder-to-reach leaves with one puff.
+It’s also a great multiuse item: It’s popular among hair stylists, and although I originally requested a sample to test as a plant mister, I found myself throwing it into my bag on my way to buzz a friend’s hair.

 Best ergonomic plant mister

-For heavier misting jobs, Hachadourian suggests an air-pressurized sprayer, which uses a pump to pressurize its contents and allows you to mist by holding down the trigger versus pressing over and over again.
-Rebecca Bullene, the owner of Brooklyn plant store Greenery Unlimited, likes this Solo mister; it’s also a favorite of Strategist senior editor Winnie Yang, who once used it to distribute a neem-oil solution to fight a pest infestation.
-“I liked that it could cover a large area with a very fine mist,” she says.
+For avoiding hand fatigue on heavier misting jobs, Hachadourian suggests an air-pressurized sprayer, which uses a pump to pressurize its contents and allows you to mist by holding down the trigger versus pressing over and over again.
+Rebecca Bullene, the owner of Brooklyn plant store Greenery Unlimited, likes this Solo mister; it’s also a favorite of Strategist senior editor Winnie Yang, who once used it to distribute a neem-oil solution to fight a pest infestation: “It could cover a large area with a very fine mist,” she says.

+If you’ve got a monster bromeliad or a greenhouse full of rare orchids, you may want a higher-capacity compression sprayer.
 “I’d suggest this for plant owners who have very large plants, or for serious tropical-plant people,” says Christan Summer, co-founder of Tula House plant shop and Tulita plant truck.
-She uses it for a bird of paradise and Dracaena marginata, which grew so tall that she couldn’t reach the top foliage anymore without using the Sprayers Plus system’s “lifesaving” 20-inch wand to keep the tops of her plants clean and hydrated.
+She uses it for a bird of paradise and Dracaena marginata, which grew so tall that she couldn’t reach the top foliage anymore without using the Sprayers Plus system’s “lifesaving” 20-inch wand.
 She also likes that the sprayer creates a continuous mist and allows users to “change the style from a wide spread to a strong stream, which really helps with the big and tall guys that we have at home and in the shop.”
 The plant shop uses a larger FH20 model, but Summer recommends the smaller 1-gallon FH10 for home use.

 • Rebecca Bullene, owner of Greenery Unlimited